Page 7 - Kevin Kantola

-1. DisplayPort to VGA Cable - High Performance Signal Quality
+1. DisplayPort to HDMI Cable - High Performance Signal Quality

 Do you need a crisp video signal for connecting your computer to your monitor?
 Our DisplayPort to VGA cable will allow you to send a high quality signal for optimal performance.
 The cables are fully shielded and can support resolutions up to 1920 x 1080 at 60Hz This cable is designed to go from a DisplayPort source to a VGA display.
 It will not convert a VGA port on your computer to DisplayPort.
 VGA cables are video only and are not able to send an audio signal.
 The DisplayPort connector resembles that of an HDMI connector, which can cause some confusion.
 A DisplayPort connector will have one side slightly squared off, where an HDMI connector will have both sides rounded.
 DisplayPort cables are great for sending your video signal between devices and is a simple plug and play solution.
 For all of your cable and accessories, choose Show Me Cables